hartwigmedical/actin/molecular/README.md

 ### Molecular test

-The molecular test is a common interface used to process results from ORANGE and external molecular testing.
+The molecular test is a common interface used to process results from ORANGE and other molecular testing.
 It is extended by the molecular record, panel record and IHC test.

 #### 1 molecular test interface